ayushxx7/ayush-mandowara-blog/content/Windows/02-Extract-System-Info-Using-Python.md

 ### [subprocess](https://docs.python.org/3/library/subprocess.html)

-- Subprocess is a module that helps us run commands like we were running them in the Windows sheel (Command Prompt)
+- Simulate running commands in Windows Command Prompt
-- We can use this feature to run Powershell Commands for information that cannot be directly or reliably extracted using Python modules
+- Run Powershell Commands for information that cannot be directly or reliably extracted using Python modules

-Whenever using the subprocess module, the approach will be:
+Usage can be broken down into these steps:

-- Create a list like command
+- Create a list filled with parameters that would be joined to form a command such as:

+  `os_info_cmd = ["powershell", "Get-WmiObject Win32_OperatingSystem | select Caption -ExpandProperty Caption"]`

-- Pass the list to subprocess.Popen
+- Pass the list to subprocess.Popen & Open a pipe to standard stream

-- PIPE out the standard output
+  `subprocess.Popen(os_info_cmd, stdout=subprocess.PIPE)`

-- Decoded the response using `utf-8`
+- Decode the response and ignore errors

+  `decode('utf-8', 'ignore')`

 - Use Split operation to extract the relevant portion of the output
 - Strip the output received

 ### [platform](https://docs.python.org/3/library/platform.html)

 - Provides system level information
+- Provides access to underlying platform's identifying data

 ### [requests](https://pypi.org/project/requests/)

+- HTTP for Humans
-- to make HTTP requests (GET/POST)
+- Make GET/POST/PUT/DELETE requests with ease

 ### [psutil](https://psutil.readthedocs.io/en/latest/)

-- To get information about running processes & system utilization (CPU, memory, disk space, network usage etc.)
+- To get information about running processes
+- Get system utilization details such as CPU, memory, disk space, network usage etc.

 ### [wmi](https://pypi.org/project/WMI/)

+- WMI stands for Windows Mangement Instrumentation
-- A wrapper for pywin32
+- wmi library is a wrapper for pywin32
-- WMI stands for Windows Mangement Instrumentation, and it helps in managing devices and applications
+- Helps in managing devices and applications

 ### [ctypes](https://docs.python.org/3/library/ctypes.html)

-- call functions from DLLs or shared libraries
-- It provides C Compatible [data types](https://docs.python.org/3/library/ctypes.html#fundamental-data-types) for Python
+- provides C Compatible [data types](https://docs.python.org/3/library/ctypes.html#fundamental-data-types) for Python
+- Helps in calling functions from DLLs or shared libraries

 ### [locale](https://docs.python.org/3/library/locale.html)

-- A locale is the definition of the subset of a user's environment that depends on language and cultural conventions.
+- [`LOCALE`](<https://en.wikipedia.org/wiki/Locale_(computer_software)>) is a set of parameters that defines the user's language, region and any special variant preferences that the user wants to see in their user interface.
+Usually a locale identifier consists of at least a language code and a country/region code.
-- Things like Case Convention, Numberic Formatting, Date-Time Formats etc. depend on user's locale
+- Things like Case Convention, Number Formatting, Date-Time Formats etc. depend on user's locale
-- The locale module exposes POSIX locale database
+- The `locale` module exposes POSIX locale database
-- It simplifies issues when developing an app/system that can be used by people with different cultural backgrounds/locations
+- It simplifies the process of developing an app or system that can be used by people with different cultural backgrounds and/or locations.

 ### [os](https://docs.python.org/3/library/os.html)

-Provides common utility functions such as
+Provides OS independent utility functions such as:

-- listing files in a directory,
+- listing files in a directory
 - changing/removing/adding directories
 - extracting file paths
-- joining paths (OS independent)
+- joining paths
 - checking if a file exists
-- and many more...

 ## Extracting Machine Information

+### OS

 ```py heading="Full Operating System Name"
 process = subprocess.Popen(["powershell", "Get-WmiObject Win32_OperatingSystem | select Caption -ExpandProperty Caption"], stdout=subprocess.PIPE)